greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-using-the-greenplum-parallel-file-server--gpfdist-.html.md

 ## <a id="topic18"></a>Troubleshooting gpfdist

 The segments access gpfdist at runtime.
-Ensure that the Greenplum segment hosts have network access to gpfdist. gpfdist is a web server: test connectivity by running the following command from each host in the Greenplum array \(segments and master\):
+Ensure that the Greenplum segment hosts have network access to gpfdist. gpfdist is a web server: test connectivity by running the following command from each host in the Greenplum array \(segments and coordinator\):

 ```
 $ wget http://<gpfdist_hostname>:<port>/<filename>